st3w4r/blog/content/days/ml.md

 updated_on: false
 ---

-Machine Learning and Deep Learning are trendy topics and on every company's roadmap.
+Machine Learning and Deep Learning are trendy topics and it is a promising area.
 As a Software Engineer, it's identified as a Data Scientist subject but it sounded so cool that I decided to dig it.
 Here are my day-to-day notes on this long journey to master the field.

 ---